-This accelerated growth changes the structure of the retina and optic nerves as they are stretched in the process.
-People who are highly myopic have a higher life long risk of blindness from all causes of ocular pathology.
+This accelerated growth alters the structure of the eye.
+The retina and optic nerves are stretched during the process.
+The result is that people who are highly myopic have a higher life long risk of blindness from several causes of ocular pathology.

 The global incidence of myopia is increasing in both how many children develop myopia and how high their prescription is.